 With neonatal mental health awareness week fast approaching we have been looking at some of the ways we offer support to families on the neonatal unit.
 At Spoons we are very big on neonatal peer support and mental health support.
 We have been providing peer support for families on the neonatal unit for the last four years.

-The benefits of peer support on the neonatal unit are huge.
-For the person being supported and the peer supporter.
-Peer support can have a positive impact on long term mental health and well being.
-Peer support can reduce the feelings of loneliness and isolation on the neonatal unit positively impacts on mental health It encourages people to talk about their thoughts and feelings in a safe space.
-Forming positive relationships between people who have a shared experience.
-Peer support relationships often continue after discharge and peer supporters are in a good position to sign post parents who may need specialist support services.
-Including referrals to the mental health support, trauma therapy and EMDR that we are able to fund for parents who have experienced neonatal care.
+The benefits of peer support on the neonatal unit are huge, both for the person being supported and the peer supporter.
+Peer support can have a positive impact on long term mental health and well being, and can reduce the feelings of loneliness and isolation on the neonatal unit.
+It encourages people to talk about their thoughts and feelings in a safe space, forming positive relationships between people who have a shared experience.
+Peer support relationships often continue after discharge and peer supporters are in a good position to sign post parents who may need specialist support services, including referrals to the mental health support, trauma therapy and EMDR that we are able to fund for parents who have experienced neonatal care.

 Peer support can increase feelings of self esteem and confidence for the peer supporter.
-Our neonatal unit peer support volunteers tell us that their peer support role has had them view their own neonatal experience in a positive light.
-Which has a positive impact on their mental health.
+Our neonatal unit peer support volunteers tell us that their peer support role has helped them view their own neonatal experience in a positive light, which has had a positive impact on their mental health.
 We also offer Spoons peer support volunteers a one to one supervision with a professional trauma therapist.
 It is important to us that we support the mental health of the peer supporter and we want to provide them with a safe space to offload emotionally.

-So to our peer support volunteers.
-You are helping us to have a positive impact on the mental health of so many families in neonatal care.
-We couldn’t do it without you guy.
-Thank you, you’re all amazing!
+So to our peer support volunteers: you are helping us to have a positive impact on the mental health of so many families in neonatal care.
+We couldn’t do it without you guys.
+Thank you – you’re all amazing!